fastsitephp/fastsitephp/website/app_data/docs/en/install-php-on-windows.md

 </div>

 ### Web Platform Installer
-Microsoft’s Web Platform Installer can be used to install multiple version of PHP both on regular desktops (Windows 10, etc) and on Windows Server.
+Microsoft’s Web Platform Installer can be used to install multiple version of PHP both on regular desktops (Windows 10, etc) for development and on Windows Servers for production.
 * https://www.microsoft.com/web/downloads/platform.aspx

+### Alternative Development Environments for PHP with Windows
+This tutorial shows how to use a Microsoft supported program for installing PHP, however many alternative options exist for local development.
+Here are a few:
+* https://www.apachefriends.org/ - XAMPP Apache + MariaDB + PHP + Perl
+* https://windows.php.net/download - Direct Download of PHP, once installed you can use PHP itself as a Development Server

 ### Additional PHP Install Resources
 There are many ways that PHP can be installed.
 To find out more see additional links or search online.